davlxd/Writings/posts/implement-a-radar-with-d3-and-d3-force.md

 Then I moved on to implement a ellipse-based version, took me a while, but still didn't work.
 So I thought only circle, whose curvature is constant, based collision avoidance is good enough for an ideal spread animation.

-Like I mentioned, circles can take too much space, I need a better solution.
+But like I mentioned, circles can take too much space, so I need a better solution.
 After slept on this issue for several nights then I came up with this idea.

 ![With Placeholding Circles](/images/marvel-radar-placeholding-circle.gif)

-Like you can see, I used a series of placeholding circles, one following another, sitting on top of text labels, and include them in the Collision force as well, so they will make sure the text below themselves won't overlap with other symbols and text.
+As you can see, I used a series of placeholding circles, one following another, sitting on top of text labels, and include them in the Collision force as well, so they will make sure the text below themselves won't overlap with other symbols and text.